robguderian/unixbootcamp/README.md

 The concept of the book is to be pocket sized, like O'Reilly pocket books.
 A quick reference with a command very quickly discussed, a short discussion and an example.
+The project is written with LaTeX, so we could export to different formats, if we so desire/if there's demand.

 Couldn't these people just go to stack overflow?
 Well... no... this book, at minimum can get computer literate people the right questions